pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 this assessment.

-Details of the indicators used in the Index, including how each indicator is scored and weighted, can be found in Table 1 below.
-More information on the scoring can be found on our website.
+Details of the indicators used in the Index, including how each indicator is scored and weighted, can be found in the [scoring guide](http://www.publishwhatyoufund.org/files/2013/03/Indicator-Scoring-Guide_FINAL.docx)

 ## Reviewing the assessment